Diving (sport): Antiquity

-The Tomb of the Diver, dating to 470 BCE, contains a single enigmatic fresco clearly depicting a young man diving into a curling and waving stream of water.
+The Tomb of the Diver in Paestum, contains a fresco dating to around 500 to 475 BCE that also shows a scene of a person diving into a pool or stream of water from a structure.

 Plunging

 Although diving has been a popular pastime across the world since ancient times, the first modern diving competitions were held in England in the 1880s.
 The exact origins of the sport are unclear, though it likely derives from the act of diving at the start of swimming races.

+In the seventeenth century gymnasts moved their equipment to the beaches and "performed acrobatics over the water."

 The 1904 book Swimming by Ralph Thomas notes English reports of plunging records dating back to at least 1865.
 The 1877 edition to British Rural Sports by John Henry Walsh makes note of a "Mr. Young" plunging 56 ft in 1870, and also states that 25 years prior, a swimmer named Drake could cover 53 ft.

 The English Amateur Swimming Association (at the time called the Swimming Association of Great Britain) first started a "plunging championship" in 1883.
 The Plunging Championship was discontinued in 1937.

 Fancy diving

 Diving into a body of water had also been a method used by gymnasts in Germany and Sweden since the early 19th century.
 The soft landing allowed for more elaborate gymnastic feats in midair as the jump could be made from a greater height.
 This tradition evolved into 'fancy diving', while diving as a preliminary to swimming became known as 'Plain diving'.

 In England, the practice of high diving – diving from a great height – gained popularity; the first diving stages were erected at the Highgate Ponds at a height of 15 ft in 1893 and the first world championship event, the National Graceful Diving Competition, was held there by the Royal Life Saving Society in 1895.
 The event consisted of standing and running dives from either 15 or 30 ft.

 It was at this event that the Swedish tradition of fancy diving was introduced to the sport by the athletes Otto Hagborg and C F Mauritzi.
-They demonstrated their acrobatic techniques from the 10 m diving board at Highgate Pond and stimulated the establishment of the Amateur Diving Association in 1901, the first organization devoted to diving in the world (later amalgamated with the Amateur Swimming Association).
+They demonstrated their acrobatic techniques from the 10 m diving board at Highgate Pond and stimulated the establishment of the Amateur Diving Association in 1901, the first organisation devoted to diving in the world (later amalgamated with the Amateur Swimming Association).
 Fancy diving was formally introduced into the championship in 1903.